 ARTIST BIO

 Cazenave’s (AHRC) PhD examines the afterlives of photographic metals and chemistries, and how these change people's lives and ecologies.
-This informs her visual enquiries into the photographic potential of plants.
 Cazenave innovated the use of pelargonium printing, a photographic process that uses living leaves as photographic paper.
-This early work inspired her later interest in making photographic chemistry from plants.
+This early work inspired her later interest in making chemistry from plants to print with in the darkroom.

 ARTIST STATEMENT

 My practice examines the complex and often forgotten relationships between photographic materials and the Anthropocene.
-I research the metals and minerals that comprise analogue images.
+I research the metals and minerals that comprise analogue images, and their links to colonialism.
 Silver coats photographic film and generates images by being struck by light.
-It is this essential metal that makes analogue photography possible.
-I am interested in how ecologies enable photography – through providing silver, and absorbing photographic waste and pollution.
+It is this essential metal that makes film photography possible.
+I am interested in how ecologies enable photography by providing silver, absorbing photographic waste, and industrial pollution.

-I am interested in what analogue photography means to people.
+I am interested in what film photography means to people.
 I am currently generating an alternative archive of photography’s history – one that foregrounds links between photographic silver, ecologies, and people.

 SELECTED EXHIBITIONS